-KHFC reserves the right, subject to the applicable provisions of ERISA and the Code, to amend (retroactively or otherwise) the Plan, reduce or suspend Kraft Heinz Matching Contributions, non-elective contributions, age-related contributions and/or supplemental contributions to the Plan or terminate the Plan.
+KHFC reserves the right, subject to the applicable provisions of ERISA and the Code, to amend (retroactively or otherwise) the Plan, reduce or suspend Kraft Heinz Matching Contributions and/or Kraft Heinz Non-Elective Contributions to the Plan or terminate the Plan.
 Such actions may be taken at any time, with or without notice to participants.
 However, no such action may deprive any participant or beneficiary under the Plan of any vested right.
 In the event the Plan is terminated or partially terminated (within the meaning of the Code), each affected participant will become fully vested in his or her entire account.